Eczema Recipes

 After an hour of low heat, remove from heat and allow too steep for 24 hours.
 Occasionally warm back up.

 Add 10 drops of Lavender (Lavandula angustifolia) essential oil, and allow to cool.
-Use on a eczema, dry or tired skin.
+Use on eczema, dry or tired skin.

-You can also make this infused butter with Mango, Shea or Cupuacu butters.
+You can also make this infused butter with Mango, Shea, or Cupuacu butters.

 1 cup flax seed oil